heseltime/heseltime.github.io/pages/notes.md

 title: rX Feed
 ---

 Feed page for on-going research project's notes: read into what's on my mind!
-Originally inteded as a non-profit digital transformation long-term research project with the Red Cross, this becomes one on foundation and problems of transformation in general, where I have since taken the position that my work has to come from outside these organizations, on a very technical basis.
+Originally intended as a non-profit digital transformation long-term research project with the Red Cross, this becomes one on foundation and problems of transformation in general, where I have since taken the position that my work has to come from outside these organizations, on a very technical basis.
 (More on this below.)

 <nav class="nav">
     <ul class="nav__list">